Eva Dugan

 Eva Dugan (1878 – February 21, 1930) was a convicted murderer whose execution by hanging at the state prison in Florence, Arizona, resulted in her decapitation and influenced the state of Arizona to replace hanging with the lethal gas chamber as a method of execution.

 Early life

-Born in Salisbury, Missouri, in 1878.
-Dugan later married and had two children (a son and a daughter) but her husband abandoned the family, leaving them destitute.
-Dugan relocated to Juneau, Territory of Alaska, after trekking north during the Klondike Gold Rush of 1896–1899 and became a cabaret singer and worked as a prostitute to support herself and her children.
+Born in Salisbury, Missouri, in 1878, Dugan later married and had two children (a son and a daughter) but her husband abandoned the family, leaving them destitute.
+Dugan relocated to Juneau, Territory of Alaska, after trekking north during the Klondike Gold Rush of 1896–1899, and became a cabaret singer and worked as a prostitute to support herself and her children.
 Many years later, she moved to Pima County, Arizona, where she worked for an elderly chicken rancher, Andrew J. Mathis, as a housekeeper.
+Mathis had previously served nearly seven years in federal prison for his role in the lynchings of two Native American teenagers in Oklahoma in 1898.
+In 1899, he was convicted of kidnapping for having set fire to the brush heaped around the victims.